paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 (4) Retired members of a regular component of the armed forces who are entitled to pay.

-(5) Retired members of a reserve component who are receiving hospitalization from an armed force.
+(5) Retired members of a reserve component, or retired members of the Space Force who qualified for a non-regular retirement and are receiving retired pay, who are receiving hospitalization from an armed force.

 (6) Members of the Fleet Reserve and Fleet Marine Corps Reserve.